klmnden/azure-docs.tr-tr/articles/machine-learning/service/machine-learning-interpretability-explainability.md

 1. Yerel Jupyter notebook (örneğin, run_explainer.py) içinde bir eğitim betiği oluşturun.

     ```python
+    from azureml.contrib.explain.model.explanation.explanation_client import ExplanationClient
+    from azureml.core.run import Run

     run = Run.get_context()
     client = ExplanationClient.from_run(run)

+    # write code to get and split your data into train and test sets here
-    # Train your model here
+    # write code to train your model here

     # explain predictions on your local machine
     # "features" and "classes" fields are optional
-    explainer = TabularExplainer(model, x_train, features=breast_cancer_data.feature_names, classes=classes)
+    explainer = TabularExplainer(model,
+                                x_train,
+                                features=feature_names,
+                                classes=classes)

     # explain overall model predictions (global explanation)
     global_explanation = explainer.explain_global(x_test)

-    # explain local data points (individual instances)
-    local_explanation = explainer.explain_local(x_test[0])
-    # upload global and local explanation objects to Run History
-    client.upload_model_explanation(run, local_explanation, top_k=2, comment='local explanation: top 2 features')
-    # Uploading global model explanation data for storage or visualization in webUX
+    # uploading global model explanation data for storage or visualization in webUX
-    # The explanation can then be downloaded on any compute
+    # the explanation can then be downloaded on any compute
-    # Multiple explanations can be uploaded
+    # multiple explanations can be uploaded
     client.upload_model_explanation(global_explanation, comment='global explanation: all features')
-    # Or you can only upload the explanation object with the top k feature info
+    # or you can only upload the explanation object with the top k feature info
     #client.upload_model_explanation(global_explanation, top_k=2, comment='global explanation: Only top 2 features')
     ```